pavan-sai-11/ACM-TASKS/LSTM/README.md

 This project implements a **sequence intelligence system using Recurrent Neural Networks (RNNs)** to predict stock prices from historical time-series data.

-The objective is to model temporal patterns in financial data using **Long Short-Term Memory (LSTM)** and **Gated Recurrent Unit (GRU)** architectures and evaluate their ability to forecast future price movements.
+The goal is to learn temporal dependencies in financial data and forecast future stock prices using two deep learning architectures:

-The system learns from past stock prices and predicts future values while analyzing model performance through multiple evaluation metrics.
+- **Long Short-Term Memory (LSTM)**
+- **Gated Recurrent Unit (GRU)**

+The models are trained on historical stock price sequences and evaluated using multiple regression metrics.

 ---

-## 🎯 Problem Statement
+# 🎯 Problem Statement

-Financial markets produce sequential data where current prices depend on historical trends.
+Financial markets produce sequential data where current prices depend on past trends.

-The goal of this project is to **predict the next closing price of a stock using historical price sequences**.
+The objective of this project is to **predict the next closing price using previous price sequences**.

-This task is formulated as a **time-series regression problem**, where the model uses a sequence of past prices to estimate the next price value.
+This is formulated as a **time-series regression problem**.

 ---

-## 📂 Dataset
+# 📂 Dataset

-The dataset contains historical stock price information with the following features:
+The dataset contains historical stock market data including:

 - Date
 - Open price